RedDotRocket/agentup-rag/docs/setup_guide.md

 This guide walks you through setting up an AgentUp agent with RAG (Retrieval-Augmented Generation) capabilities using the AgentUp RAG plugin.

+The RAG plugin enables your agents to perform semantic search, document retrieval, and question-answering by leveraging vector stores and embedding models.
+It supports various vector stores like Chroma, Pinecone, Weaviate, and Memory Store, and can use OpenAI embeddings or local models.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)